Doberman Pinscher Health Issues & Care Guide

 Health Overview

-The Doberman Pinscher is generally a healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Doberman Pinscher lives a long, healthy life.
+Dilated cardiomyopathy is a critical breed health concern; annual cardiac screening with a Holter monitor is strongly recommended starting at age two., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Doberman Pinscher lives a long, healthy life.

 Common Health Conditions